DamienCassou/auth-source-pass/README.md

 ## Installing

-This package has been included in Emacs 26 (still unreleased).
+This package has been included in Emacs 26.
 If that suits you, you can just start using it.
-Otherwise, install it from melpa (the name is still auth-password-store).
+Otherwise, install it from melpa.

 Regardless of the version you choose, please report issues to [auth-password-store's issue